preprocessed-connectomes-project/quality-assessment-protocol/README.md

 Then ensure to add the `qap` folder to your python path.

-Further usage details can be found at http://preprocessed-connectomes-project.github.io/quality-assessment-protocol
+Further usage details can be found at http://preprocessed-connectomes-project.github.io/quality-assessment-protocol.
+This link currently isn't working so please use the usage.md file within this repo in the interim.